 For an O2 sensor to get activated, high temperature of about 350 degrees Celsius is required.
 In case of a rich mixture with high amount of partially oxidized components, the device reads a high voltage, while it indicates low voltage for a correct air-fuel composition (lean mixture).
-Overall, for every engine to run smoothly, a well-functioning oxygen sensor is necessary.
+Overall, for every engine, a well-functioning oxygen sensor is necessary.

 Regular testing of the sensor is advisable in order to prevent excess fuel consumption (poor mileage).
 On an average, the estimated lifetime of a heated sensor is about 100,000 miles, while that of an unheated model ranges from 30,000 to 50,000 miles.

 Similar to any other technology, an O2 sensor needs to be replaced over a period of time.
 Eventually, the contaminants like dust and dirt accumulate in the tip of the sensor, which decreases the sensitivity of the device.
 Also, environmental factors like water and mud may damage the sensor.

 Some of the signs of a bad sensor are: dark-colored exhaust gases, increased exhaust emission, obnoxious smell coming from the exhaust gases, reduced fuel economy, and poor engine performance.

 Under such cases, you can consider replacing these devices for restoring the peak fuel efficiency, leading to reduced emissions and increased durability of the converter.
 Since these sensor helps in analyzing the composition of the exhaust gas, they is also an important tool for controlling pollution.

 For their replacement, you need to open the exhaust manifold, and disconnect the electrical connector and ground battery cable.
 Then, remove the old sensor by using the sensor socket.
 O2 sockets are available in any mechanical store.
 Adjust it properly over the sensor, and turn it anticlockwise.